Crituhx/easywordle/README.md

 - 🌍 **Bilingual Support**: Your choose your words in config.yml!
 - - 🟩🟨⬛ **Classic Wordle Mechanics**: Green for correct position, yellow for correct letter in wrong place, gray for incorrect.
 - 🎉 **Victory Recognition**: Celebrate your players' achievements.
-- 🔌 **PlaceholderAPI Support**: Display stats or status with placeholders.
 - 📦 **Modular Word Lists**: Easily add or edit words in `/words.yml`.

 ---